aosabook/500lines/dagoba/chapter.md

     }
 ```

 To handle the 'pull' case we first set ```maybe_gremlin``` to false.
-We're overloading our 'maybe' here by using it as a channel to pass the 'pull' and 'done' signals, but once one of those signals is sucked out we go back to thinking of this as a proper 'maybe'. [footnote: maybe explain 'maybe']
+We're overloading our 'maybe' here by using it as a channel to pass the 'pull' and 'done' signals, but once one of those signals is sucked out we go back to thinking of this as a proper 'maybe'.
+[TODO footnote: maybe explain 'maybe']

-If the step before us isn't 'done' [footnote: Recall that done starts at -1, so the first step's predecessor is always done] we'll move the head backward and try again.
+If the step before us isn't 'done' [footnote: Recall that done starts at -1, so the first step's predecessor is always done.] we'll move the head backward and try again.
 Otherwise, we mark ourselves as 'done' and let the head naturally fall forward.

 ```javascript
     if(maybe_gremlin == 'done') {                       // 'done' tells us the pipe is finished